My recovery journey

 “What effect does my drinking/drug taking have on the way I am with my child?”

-Are there any special measures you need to take because of either mental health problems or pregnancy or parenting?
+Think about whether there are any special measures you need to take because of either mental health problems, pregnancy or parenting.
 You might want to discuss this with a trusted person.

-Now you have worked through all the introduction to coping skills you can make your own plan…
+Now you have worked through all the resources for coping skills you can make your own plan…